tinacms/tina.io/content/docs/self-hosted/starters/nextjs-vercel.md

 A GitHub personal access token can be generated in your [GitHub developer settings](https://github.com/settings/personal-access-tokens/new).
 Make sure to assign it `repo` access to the new repository with Read/Write access to Contents.

+You may want to change the expiry date to longer than 30 days (max is 1 year).

 ![Github Auth Settings](https://res.cloudinary.com/forestry-demo/image/upload/c_thumb,w_1000,g_face/v1699036547/tina-io/docs/self-hosted/personal-access-token.png)

 #### `NEXTAUTH_SECRET`